2021 Bond Election

 Proposition b - Community library

-The City of Anna has called a bond election for the development of a public library and community center.
+The Voters have approved the funding for the development of a public library/community center.
 This $22 million proposition includes the design and construction of a Library with multipurpose recreation, meeting, and classroom space.
-The facility will be designed with public input and seek to implement complementary objectives within the Parks and Recreation Master Plan.
+The facility will be designed with public input administered by the Neighborhood Services Department and seek to implement complementary objectives within the recently adopted Parks and Recreation Master Plan which can be found at https://anna2050.com/.
 The facility would be located on the Northeast corner of the municipal campus complex on State Highway 5 / North Powell Parkway.

 Proposition C - Parks, Trails, Recreation and Sports

 This $28 million proposition includes funding to implement the recommendations from the City of Anna Parks and Recreation Master Plan.
 A sample of capital improvements included in the Master Plan recommendations are: